DETAILED ACTION

 Claim(s) 9 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Gorman (US-3802860-A), Coen et al (US-3973942-A), and Pan et al (CN-108675634-A) as applied to claim 6 above, and further in view of Li (CN-109678329-A, English translation provided by Espacenet) and Littleton et al (US-2347116-A).

 Regarding claim 9, depending from claim 6, Gorman teaches the glass body can be a glass sheets (Col. 10 Line 41-44).
 Modified Gorman incorporates the kiln heating of Pan which teaches a heating rate and time of 5-10 minutes (Line 153-157).
 Modified Gorman does not expressly teach the amount of time the glass body remains in the kiln in the instantly claimed range.
 In the same field of endeavor, Li teaches of heating glass in a kiln before quenching (Line 63-68) wherein the glass remains in the kiln for 40 seconds per millimeter of thickness.
-It would be obvious to one of ordinary skill in the art at the time of invention to use known processing parameters such as the time to place the glass body in the kiln relative to its thickness as taught by Li and used in a similar quenching method.
+It would be obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use known processing parameters such as the time to place the glass body in the kiln relative to its thickness as taught by Li and used in a similar quenching method.

 Modified Gorman with Pan teaches that the longer contact times is suitable for glass bodies with complicated shaped (Line 92-94).
 Modified Gorman does not expressly teach that the glass body is a hollow body.
 In the same field of endeavor, Littleton teaches of heating a hollow glass article near the softening point (p.
 3 Right Line 49-52) contacting a hollow glass body with a liquid cooling agent (p.
 1 Right Line 10-15; p.
 2 Left Line 20-23) that has a wall thickness (p.
 2 Right Line 8-11).
-It would be obvious to one of ordinary skill in the art at the time of invention to adapt the method of Gorman to accommodate a glass body that is a hollow body having a wall thickness and use the processing parameters as taught by Li as familiar elements within the art.
+It would be obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to adapt the method of Gorman to accommodate a glass body that is a hollow body having a wall thickness and use the processing parameters as taught by Li as familiar elements within the art.
 "The combination of familiar elements according to known methods is likely to be obvious when it does no more than yield predictable results."
 KSR Int'l Co. v.
 Teleflex Inc., 127 S.Ct.
 1727, 82 USPQ2d 1385 (2007).

 Overlapping ranges are prima facie evidence of obviousness.
 It would have been obvious to one having ordinary skill in the art to have selected the time per thickness that corresponds to the claimed range.
 See MPEP 2144.05(I).
 In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 Where the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation.
 It would have been obvious to one having ordinary skill in the art to have determined the optimum values of the relevant process parameters through routine experimentation in the absence of a showing of criticality.